 As a follow up to my earlier post with a concise history of the federal role in education, I’d like to share another portion of my paper about applying theories of federalism to education reform.
-The full text can be downloaded at SSRN, though for proper citation you’ll need to find the published paper: An Increased Role for the Department of Education in Addressing Federalism Concerns, 2012 BYU Educ. & L.J.
-79 (2012).
-Here’s the thoughts on modern theories of federalism as applied to No Child Left Behind (NCLB), with footnotes omitted, as appears on pages 91 to 94 of 2012 BYU Educ. & L.J.
-79:
+The full text can be downloaded at SSRN.
+Here’s my thoughts on modern theories of federalism as applied to No Child Left Behind (NCLB), with footnotes omitted, as appears on pages 91 to 94 of An Increased Role for the Department of Education in Addressing Federalism Concerns, 2012 BYU Educ. & L.J.
+79 (2012):

 Under a conventional viewpoint of federalism, NCLB is a federal encroachment into a traditionally state realm.
 But the federal role in education shows no signs of decreasing, so new theories are needed to explain and analyze this unique federal and state collaboration.